Assistant Manager of Horticulture

 Massachusetts Certified Arborist (MCA)

-Massachusetts Pesticide License
+Massachusetts Commercial Pesticide License

-I started working at the Arnold Arboretum in November 2012.
 I have always been interested in plants, but my enthusiasm was catalyzed by my first summer job as a horticulture research assistant at Guelph University.
 Since then I have gradually added to my plant knowledge.
 After graduating from Cornell University, I worked as a shared technician for two Cornell Department of Horticulture faculty, Ken Mudge in agroforestry and Neil Mattson in floriculture.
 This work enabled me to explore a wide range of interesting subjects from forest farming gourmet mushrooms, to greenhouse care of herbaceous annuals, to tissue-culturing orchids.
 In 2011 I worked with the Worcester Asian longhorn beetle (ALB) eradication project, and spent a brief period as a transmission utility forester.
 My work experience thus far leads me to anticipate a career in the public gardens field.